GitLab MCP clients

 To turn MCP on or off for your group:

-- On the left sidebar, select Search or go to and find your group.
-If you’ve turned on the new navigation, this field is on the top bar.
+- On the top bar, select Search or go to and find your group.

 - Select Settings > GitLab Duo.